Amandahsr/LeukaemiaImageClassification/README.md

 3. Ensemble EfficientNet model is implemented using the trained EfficientNet models as base models.
 Ensemble model uses majority voting as voting system.
 4. As a further improvement, Noisy Student training is implemented in addition to EfficientNet model.
 Noisy student training is carried out within a K-fold cross validation and nested epoch loop.
 5. Ensemble Noisy Student model is implemented using the trained Noisy Student models as base models.
 Ensemble model uses majority voting as voting system.
-6. The 4 models implemented in the project (EfficientNet, Ensemble EfficientNet, Noisy Student, Ensemble Noisy Student) is tested and evaluated for performance.
+6. The 4 models implemented in the project (EfficientNet, Ensemble EfficientNet, Noisy Student, Ensemble Noisy Student) are tested and evaluated for performance.

 ![](https://github.com/Amandahsr/ZB4171_LeukemiaImageClassification-Ongoing-/blob/main/Project%20Overview.png)